Thomas Craig (jurist): Works

-Craig's first poem, an epithalamium in honour of the marriage of Mary, Queen of Scots, and Darnley, appeared in 1565.
+Craig's first poem, an epithalamium in honour of the wedding of Mary, Queen of Scots, and Henry, Lord Darnley, appeared in 1565.
 Most of his poems have been reprinted in the Delitiae poetarum Scotorum.

 Family

 Craig was the younger brother of John Craig.
 Craig had numerous family connections, and was married twice.
 His first wife Helen Hamilton of 1573, who died in 1575, was the niece or granddaughter of Robert Richardson.
 His second wife of 1578 was Helen, daughter of Robert Heriot of Lumphoy in Midlothian, by whom he had four sons and three daughters; she was also the step-daughter of Edward Henryson, her mother Helen Swinton's second husband.